metatensor/metatensor/docs/src/core/reference/python/index.rst

 Most users will find the Python interface to ``metatensor`` to be the most convenient to use.
-This interface is built on top of the C API, and can be :ref:`installed independently <install-python-lib>`.
+This interface is built on top of the C API, and can be :ref:`installed independently <install-python>`.
 The functions and classes provided in ``metatensor`` can be grouped as follows:

 - the three core classes: :py:class:`TensorMap`, :py:class:`TensorBlock`,